 Portion sizes can be tricky.
 But understanding how to measure them is essential to reaching and maintaining a healthy weight.
 Apps like LIVESTRONG.COM’s MyPlate Calorie Tracker use technology to help make the process easier.

 But how can you be sure you’re eating the right amount without having to weigh and measure your food all the time?
 Measure food portions with your hand!

-All you need is the ability to count to “2″ and your own hand.
+If you've been frustrated with calorie counting, you're not alone.
+Instead of counting grams and weighing your intake, give this portion control guide a try.
+All you need is the ability to count to two and your own hand.
 Here’s how it works: